-The Company was incorporated on April 27, 2010 pursuant to the provisions of the Business Corporations Act (Alberta), as amended, under the name 'Denovo Capital Corp.'
+The Company was incorporated on April 27, 2010, pursuant to the provisions of the Business Corporations Act (Alberta), as amended, under the name 'Denovo Capital Corp.'
 On April 28, 2010, the Company registered as an extraprovincial company under the BC BCA.
-On July 14, 2010, the Company amended its articles to remove all restrictions against the transfer of the Company's Shares.
-On September 20, 2011, the Company: (i) effected a consolidation of its issued and outstanding common shares in a qualifying transaction with Africa Oil for the acquisition of the share capital of Canmex, on the basis of 0.65 post-consolidation share for every one (1) pre-consolidation share; (ii) changed its name to 'Horn Petroleum Corporation'; and (iii) continued from the jurisdiction of Alberta into the jurisdiction of British Columbia pursuant to the provisions of the BC BCA.
-On June 3, 2013, the shareholders of the Company passed a special resolution authorizing an alteration of the Company's articles to include advance notice provisions for the nomination of directors.
+On September 20, 2011, the Company continued from the jurisdiction of Alberta into the jurisdiction of British Columbia pursuant to the provisions of the BC BCA.
 On March 11, 2015, the Company changed its name to 'Africa Energy Corp.'